Report: Dodgers agree to 12-year deal with Japanese pitcher Yoshinobu Yamamoto

 The deal, which has been reported by ESPN's Jeff Passan and The Athletic's Ken Rosenthall, is worth an astounding $325 million.

-Yamamoto, 25, has spent the previous seven seasons pitching for the Nippon Professional Baseball League's Orix Buffaloes, with whom he won a Japanese Series title in 2022, three Pacific League MVP Awards, three Eiji Sawamura Awards (the Japanese equivalent of a Cy Young Award) and three NPBL triple crown titles, amongst dozens of other accolades.
+Yamamoto, 25, has spent the previous seven seasons pitching for the Nippon Professional Baseball League's Orix Buffaloes, with whom he won a Japanese Series title in 2022, three straight Pacific League MVP Awards and Eiji Sawamura Awards (the Japanese equivalent of a Cy Young Award) and three NPBL triple crown titles, amongst dozens of other accolades.

-In those seven seasons, Yamamoto has a 70-29 record with a dazzling 1.82 ERA and 922 strikeouts.
+In those seven seasons, Yamamoto has a 70-29 record with a dazzling 1.82 ERA and 922 strikeouts over 829 and one-third innings.

+He's known for his unique delivery and ability to hit triple digits with his fastball, which is nicely complemented by an array of off-speed pitches that include a curveball and splitter.

 He will join fellow Japanese superstar Shohei Ohtani, whom the Dodgers previously signed to a record-setting 10-year, $700 million deal earlier this month.
 The two tore through the World Baseball Classic together, leading Japan to the tournament title.